benwe95/ECAM-I5020-ComputerSecurity/coding-1-https-secure-server/README.md

 app.run(debug=True, ssl_context=context, port="443")
 ```

 4. Launch the script 'server.py' (This is a development server.
-Do not use it in production deployment) and follow the https://127.0.0.1:443/.
+Do not use it in production deployment) and follow the link https://127.0.0.1:443/.

 5. Launch Wireshark and filter the traffic by searching 'tcp.port==443' or 'tls' in the options.